 - Process and prepare memos, correspondence, travel vouchers, or other documents.

-Receptionist or Information Clerk Skills
+Things a Receptionist or Information Clerk Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.